Urenda Rencoret Orrego & Dörr

 Do data protection/ privacy impact assessments need to be carried out in certain circumstances?

-No, the DPL does not consider specific circumstances where a special data protection impact assessment is required.
+The Current Privacy Law does not consider specific circumstances where a special data protection impact assessment is required.

 What restrictions apply to the international transfer of personal data / information?